cche/todo-txt.nvim/README.md

 - `<leader>td` - Show due tasks
 - `<leader>tz` - Archive completed tasks

-When in the todo list or due list window:
+When in the todo list window:

 - `<CR>` - Marks the selected todo item as complete
 - `q`    - Close the window
 - `e`    - Edit the selected item
 - `a`    - Add a new todo item
 - `p`    - Set priority for the selected item
-- `f`    - Filters the tasks based on the @context or +project your cursor is on.
+- `f`    - Toggle filter by the @context or +project under cursor
+- `d`    - Toggle due date filter (combines with tag filter if active)
-- `r`    - Return to the complete list when in the filtered list
+- `r`    - Clear all filters and show complete list

+**Cascading Filters:** Filters can be combined!
+For example:

+1. Press `f` on a tag to filter by that tag (press `f` on same tag again to clear)
+2. Press `d` to further filter to only due tasks with that tag
+3. Press `d` again to show all tasks with that tag (due filter off)
+4. Press `f` on the same tag to clear tag filter (keeps due filter if active)
+5. Press `r` to clear all filters at once and return to the full list

 When editing a todo item: